02loveslollipop/LoRa-L298N-TankController/media_relay/README.md

 ## Deployment bundle

 The GitHub Actions workflow zips the contents of this folder and uploads the archive as an application version.
-The Dockerfile simply copies the Mediamtx configuration and launches the server binary.
+The Dockerfile copies `mediamtx.yml` into the image and relies on the Mediamtx entrypoint to launch the server.